MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

   - Transfer Acceleration through CloudFront
   - Website hosting
     - S3 can be used for Static Website hosting with Client side scripts
-    - S3 does not support server-side scripting
+    - S3 does not support server-side scripting (e.g. JavaScript)
     - S3, in conjunction with Route 53, supports hosting a website at the root domain which can point to the S3 website endpoint
     - S3 website endpoints do not support HTTPS
     - For S3 website hosting the content should be made publicly readable which can be provided using a bucket policy or an ACL on an object